JannieI/canvas-workstation-V3/src/app/roadmap.md

         - Show value range in fields: Select Total field in dropdown, then it shows that Total values ranges from say 0 to 100, and maybe even some stats like average...
 Only if usecase.
         - Add Selection Predicate
         - Add Pre and Post filter indicator: Pre is at start, then other transformations like Windows, and then Post.
 Serious power.
+        - for string fields: show top 10 distinct values ?
+        - for numbers: show range min to max ?

     - CONFIG:
         - how and where used?